nmrenyi/extraire-tesseract-openai/README.md

 - jiwer library for OCR evaluation metrics
 - Dependencies listed in the virtual environment

+## PDF Limitations

+⚠️ **Important**: PDFs must contain **fewer than 10,000 pages** due to the 4-digit page numbering system used throughout the pipeline (0001-9999).

+- **Supported**: PDFs with 1-9,999 pages ✅
+- **Not supported**: PDFs with 10,000+ pages ❌

+The Rosenwald collection (1887-1949) contains 47 PDFs with a maximum of 1,622 pages, well within this limit.
+If you need to process larger documents, consider splitting them into smaller PDFs first.

 ## Quick Start

 ### 1. API Availability Testing